Usage

 --quiet and -q suppress diagnostics and keep terminal output focused on final answers.

 --reviewer COMMAND runs an external reviewer after each answer.
 The command string is shell-split, so you can pass arguments inline (e.g. --reviewer "swival --reviewer-mode").
-This flag is incompatible with --repl.
+Requires a task; incompatible with --repl.

 --reviewer-mode runs Swival as a reviewer process that speaks the reviewer protocol.
 It reads base_dir from the positional argument, the answer from standard input, evaluates with the LLM, and exits 0 (accept), 1 (retry), or 2 (error).
 Incompatible with --repl and --reviewer.